Duality of causal distributionally robust optimization: Distributionally robust expected shortfall

 \end{exam}

-\begin{rmk} We can also consider robust risk-indifference pricing \citep{xu06Risk} under model uncertainty.
+\begin{rmk} We can extend the risk-indifference pricing \citep{xu06Risk} to a model misspecification context.
 For simplicity, we assume zero initial capital and liability.
-The robust risk-indifference (sell) price is the minimum price a trader will charge so that the total risk of their portfolio will not increase.
-It is given by
+The risk-indifference (sell) price is the minimum price a trader will charge so that the total risk of their portfolio will not increase.
+Here, we take the risk measure as the distributionally robust expected shortfall to counter the model uncertainty.
+The corresponding distributionally robust risk-indifference price is given by

-where \(\scrH\) is the set of all predictable hedging strategies and \((H {\circ} X)_{N}=\sum_{n=1}^{N}H_{n}(X_{n}-X_{n-1})\) is the discrete stochastic integral.
-By Theorem \ref{thm-avar}, we write
+where \(\bbH\) is the set of all predictable hedging strategies and \((H {\circ} X)_{N}=\sum_{n=1}^{N}H_{n}(X_{n}-X_{n-1})\) is the discrete stochastic integral.
+By Theorem~\ref{thm-avar}, we write